 - Students can participate in international discussions and research

 NoVA courses are mapped around three concepts: sights, sites, cites.
 Throughout the NoVA programme, students focus on the significance of “sight” in relation to theories, practices, and networks of visual studies.
-With the concept of ”site,” students investigate the geo-political and pedagogical dimensions of space, place, the public sphere, and private realms.
+With the concept of ”site,” students investigate the geopolitical and pedagogical dimensions of space, place, the public sphere, and private realms.
 And, students are provided with opportunities to critically reflect upon and synthesize previous experiences and knowledge as well as generate new knowledge through “citational” practices that draw upon existing social and cultural texts, theories, artworks, and research.
+For further details on the education content, see the study guide for the academic year of 2017-2018.

 The choice of the exchange university/university college guides the contents of studies.
 Depending on the combination, students may, for example, choose to emphasize media communication or contemporary artistic studies.